 Mopeds or scooters are another alternative mode of transportation in Hawaii.
 They are only recommended when you have been in Hawaii long enough to know the road and the traffic regulations on the island.
 Mopeds are not allowed on the freeways or sidewalks.
 Mopeds are required to be registered and licensed.
-A driver's license is required to drive a moped. https://hidot.hawaii.gov/.../mvso- Information-for-MOPED-Owners-and-Drivers.doc
+A driver's license is required to drive a moped.
+Motorcycle or Moped Driver's License Information | Department of Customer Services (honolulu.gov)